AyoubDali/Alimni/AlimniServer/README.md

 # Alimni app
-    You want to learn English but you got bored using a dictionary and you want a more immersive user experience ?
+    You want to learn English, but you got bored using a dictionary.
+Why?
+You want a more immersive user experience!
+You want to see, to watch and to capture your surrounding as a way of learning.
 Alimni is for you

-    Its a mobile application which offer a new way to learn english, you just have to open your smartphone camera and you will get the sourrouding objects names.
+    Its a mobile application which offers a new way to learn English, you just have to open your smartphone camera and you will get the surrounding objects names.

 ## app installation